Notre-Dame Basilica (Montreal): History

-In 1657, the Roman Catholic Sulpicians arrived in Ville-Marie, now known as Montreal; six years later, the seigneury of the island was vested in them.
-They ruled until 1840.
+In 1657, the Roman Catholic Sulpicians arrived in Ville-Marie, now known as Montreal.
+Six years later, the seigneury of the island was vested in them, and they ruled until 1840.
 The parish they founded was dedicated to the Holy Name of Mary, and the parish church of Notre-Dame was built on the site in 1672.
 François Baillairgé, an architect, designed the interior decoration and choir 1785–95; facade and vault decoration, 1818.
 The church served as the first cathedral of the Diocese of Montreal from 1821 to 1822.

 The Notre-Dame Church, with its replacement being built behind it, 1828.

-By 1824 the congregation had completely outgrown the church, and James O'Donnell, an Irish-American Anglican from New York City, was commissioned to design the new building, with a goal of accommodating a congregation of up to 10,000.
-O'Donnell was a proponent of the Gothic Revival architectural movement, and designed the church as such.
+By 1824, the congregation had completely outgrown the church.
+James O'Donnell, an Irish-American Anglican from New York City, was commissioned to design a new building, with the goal of accommodating a congregation of up to 10,000.
+O'Donnell was a proponent of Gothic Revival architecture, and he designed the church in that style.
 He intended for a terrace to be built on the exterior of the church, but this was never completed due to a lack of funding.
 He is the only person buried in the church's crypt.
 O'Donnell converted to Roman Catholicism on his deathbed and was thus buried in the crypt.

 The primary construction took place between 1824 and 1829.
 The cornerstone was laid at Place d'Armes on September 1, 1824.
-The sanctuary was finished in 1830, and the first tower in 1841, the second in 1843.
-O'Donnell designed the towers to be traditionally Gothic, and intended for them to be seen from any point in the city.
+The sanctuary was finished in 1830, the first tower in 1841, and the second tower in 1843.
+O'Donnell designed the towers to be traditionally Gothic, and he intended for them to be seen from any point in the city.
 Following O'Donnell's death, John Ostell, an English-born architect, finished the towers according to O'Donnell's original plans.
-Upon completion, the church was the largest in North America, and remained so for over fifty years.
+Upon completion, the church was the largest in North America, and it remained so for over fifty years.
 Samuel Russell Warren constructed a new organ in 1858.
-The facade of the church was completed in 1865, and included three statues by French sculptor Henri Bouriché: Saint-Joseph, the Virgin Mary, and Saint Jean-Baptiste.
+The facade of the church was completed in 1865 and included three statues by French sculptor Henri Bouriché, which were of Saint Joseph, the Virgin Mary, and John the Baptist.

 The interior of the basilica, looking towards the main doors, with the 1891 Casavant organ above.
 The sanctuary was completed in 1830.